 - Yoga-Wheel-Assisted Wide-Legged Forward Fold with a Twist

 - Hanumanasana with a Yoga Wheel

 - Is a Yoga Wheel Safe to Use?

 - How to Choose a Yoga Wheel

 - Our Top 3 Recommended Yoga Wheels to Buy

 - Nature’s Integrity Yoga Wheel

 What’s a Yoga Wheel?

 A yoga wheel is a cylindrical-shaped prop made of cork or plastic or a combination of both.
 It usually measures approximately 12 inches in diameter.
 You may have seen many yogis on Instagram using this prop in their yoga practice.
 But even athletes use it for their pre and post-workout stretches.

-Lucy Arnold, founder of yoga clothing brand Locket Loves and yoga instructor, says, “A yoga wheel is for absolutely everybody, from yoga pros to runners and crossfire athletes.”
+Lucy Arnold, founder of yoga clothing brand Locket Loves and yoga instructor, was quoted as saying by Elle, “A yoga wheel is for absolutely everybody, from yoga pros to runners and crossfire athletes.”